 Japanese music videos, advertisements, movie trailers, news, and more.
 The videos feature Japanese subtitles and English translations.

-After seeing each video, you’ll be able to take a quiz to practice and make personalized flashcards.
-It emphasizes vocabulary learning in context and experiential learning.
+After watching each video, you can take a quiz to practice and make personalized flashcards.
+The program emphasizes vocabulary learning in context and experiential learning.

 The FluentU video app is available for iOS, Android, and the web and delivers videos in nine languages.
-The content is for all levels; you can even use audio dialogues or download them for offline listening.
+The content is for all levels; you can use audio dialogues or download them for offline use.

 Pricing: You can select $29.99/month or $239.99/year.
 Before purchasing the paid plan, you can take a 14-day free trial.